diazgio/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] unit testing
 - [ ] test then code

-#### Q89.
-The team is not going to complete its Sprint Commitment.
-As the Team Facilitator, what should you do?
+### Q90.
+How can you impove interaction between team members?

+- [x] Move people's workstations around in the team room to create new social possibilities.
-- [ ] Ask the PO to extend the sprint.
+- [ ] Ask the team if they would like to do something recreational together and offer to organize it.
-- [ ] Report this at the Sprint Review.
-- [ ] Point out the reasons why and collaborate on solutions.
-- [ ] Advise the PO as soon as possible.
+- [ ] Tell the team that you see this as a problem and ask them to solve it.

-#### Q90.
-What is the term for a team member who is "T-skilled"?

-- [ ] cross-functional
-- [ ] jack-of-all-trades
-- [ ] apprentice developer
-- [ ] generalizing specialist
+- [ ] Since no one has come to you with a complaint, assume that the limited interaction works for everyone.

 ### Q91.
 Which statement is _not_ true about pair programming?